A simple Tabletop game of space exploration

 known as deploying.
 Deploying takes no actions.

-an adjacent transport by ending a move next to the transport.
-There
+a transport by ending a move next to the transport.

 must be room on the transport.